West Derby Castle

 In 1100, Roger de Poitou built a Motte and Bailey Castle in West Derby for his knights to live in.

 Documents from 1213 show 140 soldiers, 10 knights and 10 crossbowmen stationed at the castle.
-However, it is likely that they were spread across the whole of the 'West Derby Hundred' (the name for Liverpool at this time).
+However, it is more likely that they were spread across the whole of the 'West Derby Hundred' (the name for the Merseyside area at this time).
 The castle would have been only large enough to home 50 or so people.

 The Castle would have allowed the Knights to see right across the east of Merseyside, down past the River Alt.
 Being near Croxteth park would have provided firewood and food.
 Although why they didn't build it higher up at the top of present-day Mill Lane is a mystery.